marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

 It's just a view.
 And it's just a configuration
 ===============================================

 Recently I've been working on improving an old data gathering project.
-The analys was visiting the client, gathering the data and inserting it to the application.
+The analyst was visiting the client, gathering the data and inserting it to the application.
 The data was then presented in a HTML table layout with a possibility to export it in PDF or Excel file format.